History of the Rail Academy Newport

 2007 – The Rail Skills Centre Victoria was established to offer specialist training and assessment facilities for Victoria’s rail and tram sector.

 2009 – The Rail Skills Centre Victoria was established to meet the needs of the Victorian Transport Plan, addressing the demand for the industry specific skills, an aging workforce and expanding infrastructure of the Train and Tram Industry.

-2016 – Department of Economic Development Jobs, Transport and Resources (DEDJTR) through Level Crossing Removal Project (LXRP) leased the site from VicTrack and rebranded the site as the Rail Academy Newport to ensure the continued investment and development in training for Rail and Tram infrastructure
+2016 – Department of Economic Development Jobs, Transport and Resources (DEDJTR), now the Department of Transport (DOT), through Level Crossing Removal Project (LXRP) leased the site from VicTrack and rebranded the site as the Rail Academy Newport to ensure the continued investment and development in training for Rail and Tram infrastructure

 - Victorian Heritage Database Report.
 Former Newport Railway Workshops. [online] Available at: http://vhd.heritagecouncil.vic.gov.au/places/11566 [22.08.2017].